los7key/garden/docs/faq.md

 <p class="accordion">Q31.
 Why do you share all this information in public?</p>
 <div class="panel"></a>Aside from my feelings and opinions, I suspect most of my personal data has already been compromised as part of a breach somewhere.
 As for the rest, I usually give opinions out for free, might as well have them all in one place.</div>

+<p class="accordion">Q32.
+Why isn't <a href="/travel/">travel</a> a <a href="/hobbies/">hobby?</a></p>
+<div class="panel">According to Wikipedia, a hobby is considered to be a “regular activity that is done for enjoyment, typically during one’s leisure time.”
+Now, while traveling can be done for enjoyment, it isn’t a *regular* activity for most people.
+Personally, I consider it a lifestyle. </div>

 [^Q00]: [Q00] To reach our support team, please use the chat feature.
 [^Q03]: [Q03] From Hitchhiker's Guide to the Galaxy by Douglas Adams.